*This post may contain affiliate links to products we recommend and happily use.*

 Making the right choices for your family and not worrying about keeping up with the Joneses.

-How does a person person start living more frugally?
+How does a person start living more frugally?

 Frugal living is about choices.